AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/customer-managed-keys/azure-key-vault-config.md

 ## Configure access {#configure-access}

-All users and applications must have proper authentication and authorization to access your key vault.
+Next, enable Azure role-based access control for your key vault.
 This step is essential as the CMK App must later be associated with an Azure role.
 Assigning a role is documented in both the [API](./api-set-up.md#assign-to-role) and [UI](./ui-set-up.md#assign-to-role) workflow.

-To enable Azure role-based access control, select **[!DNL Access configuration]** in the [!DNL Settings] section of the left navigation, then select **[!DNL Azure role-based access control]**.
+Select **[!DNL Access configuration]** in the [!DNL Settings] section of the left navigation, then select **[!DNL Azure role-based access control]** to enable the setting.

 ![The [!DNL Microsoft Azure] dashboard with [!DNL Access configuration] and [!DNL Azure role-based access control] highlighted.](../../images/governance-privacy-security/customer-managed-keys/access-configuration.png)